Making decisions together: the implications of the Montgomery judgment

 By Mary Agnew - Assistant Director of Standards and Guidance at the General Medical Council

 What does this mean for doctors and patients, and the relationship between the two?
 Is it a landmark case that transforms the law around medical negligence?
 Is the ‘Bolam test’ finally dead and buried?
-There’s already a amongst the legal and medical professions, which I’m sure will continue as the case law evolves in the light of the judgment.
+There’s already a lively debate amongst the legal and medical professions, which I’m sure will continue as the case law evolves in the light of the judgment.
 So, with the caveat that I’m not a lawyer or a clinician, here’s a quick take on what you need to know.

 Follow our guidance